Ha! Ha! Said the Clown: Critical reception and legacy

 Manfred Mann, interview, Beat InstrumentalIn New Musical Express, Derek Johnson writes that the song was "conceived in much the same style as 'Semi-Detached, Suburban Mr. James'", comparing their falsetto harmonies, Mellotron sound, and "shake beat".
 Johnson calls the chorus "whistling" while simultaneously praising D'Abo's vocal performing, stating that he's handling it in style.
 Musically, however, he deems "Semi-Detached" to be better as it had a direct impact but ends with the notion that "it's a disc that grows on you."
 In Record Mirror, Peter Jones calls it "light-toned and very pacey".
 He writes that the song features some notable "instrumental tricks behind", while stating that it is musically different from the group's earlier material.
 Though he claims it most likely will become a hit "due to sheer professionalism and a sense of style", it most likely won't be a smash.

 Retrospectively, the single has also received mixed reviews.
-Mike d'Abo, singer of the song, claims that he sung the song "10,000 times" while never liking it.
+Mike d'Abo, singer of the song, claims that he sang the song "10,000 times" while never liking it.
 McGuiness states that the record was "alright" as it was a big hit across Europe.
-Hugg also stated difficulty in performing the number one stage, owing to the multiple studio effects the song was dependent on.
+Hugg also stated difficulty in performing the number on stage, owing to the multiple studio effects the song was dependent on.
 Greg Russo claims that "Ha!
 Ha!
 Said the Clown" predated the Moody Blues album Days of Future Passed by at least a few months.
 However, Russo also states that the Moody Blues saw great success with their albums because of the Mellotron, while Manfred Mann were confined to playing it on their singles and some album tracks.